Minor indulgences are the top five reasons why young people can’t save money. Older generations spend on the same temptations but significantly less.

 They also spend on average 25 percent more on meals than older generations, and also on cell phone charges and digital subscriptions.

 Millennials are falling victim to common financial vices, such as spending money in coffee shops.
-There are five Starbucks in The Dubai Mall alone, let alone the rest of the coffee franchises.
+There are at least five Starbucks in The Dubai Mall alone, let alone the rest of the coffee franchises.

 - Read more: 5 Ways Living in Dubai is Costing You